pip-services/pip-services-docs/content/en/toolkit/recipes/commandable_grpc/_index.md

 #### Proto files

 When using the commandable gRPC classes, we don’t need to worry about the proto files.
-This is because these classes rely on a universal proto file defined in the gRPC module and that is automatically called by them.
+This is because these classes rely on a universal proto file defined in the gRPC module that is automatically called by them.

 #### Client